 Found in the suburb of Scarborough, Scarborough Park is the perfect place to bring the kids for a fun day out.
 Famous for its huge, twisting cottonwood trees, this park is a tree climber’s paradise.
 On the ground level, you will find two different playgrounds, Pirate Place and Train Place.
 Both are guaranteed to provide hours of entertainment.
+A recent addition, only a short walk from Pirate Park is the Jumping Pillow, a fully-fenced park with seating nearby so you can watch the little ones burn off some excess energy before heading home.
 Picnic tables provide opportunities for picnics, or alternatively, there are plenty of delicious cafes right on the Scarborough foreshore.

 Just along the front of Redcliffe Parade, you will find Settlement Cove Lagoon.
 Also known as Redcliffe Lagoon, this is the prime place to beat the heat.
 Patrolled by a lifesaver during summer, kids will love swimming in the cool water right beside the sea.